BranchMetrics/branch-deep-linking-public-api/README.md

 Branch-Public-API
 =================

-a public API to tie into for fancy integrations.
+A public API to tie into for fancy integrations.
 All endpoints are appended to **https://api.branch.io**

-### Creating a deeplinking URL
+### Creating a Deep Linking URL

 For more details on how to create links, see the [Branch link creation guide](https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/url-creation-guide.md)